-The Company has appointed Aberdeen Fund Managers Limited, a wholly owned subsidiary of Aberdeen Asset Management PLC, as its alternative investment fund manager.
-Under the management arrangements with AFML, management of the Company's portfolio has been delegated to Aberdeen Asset Management Asia Limited by way of a group delegation agreement in place between AFML and AAM Asia.
-An investment management fee is payable monthly in arrears based on an annual amount of 1.0% (previously calculated using a rate of 1.2% until July 2016) calculated on the average net asset value of the Company over a 24 month period, valued monthly.
-The fee is calculated by reference to the value of the Company's net assets (gross assets less liabilities excluding the amount of any loan facilities or overdraft facilities drawn down).
+Up to 31 October 2018 an investment management fee was payable monthly in arrears based on an annual amount of 1.0% calculated on the average net asset value of the Company over a 24 month period, valued monthly.
+The fee was calculated by reference to the value of the Company's net assets (gross assets less liabilities excluding the amount of any loan facilities or overdraft facilities drawn down).
+Details of the management fees and fees payable for promotional activities are shown in notes 4 and 5 to the financial statements.